Murasame233/River_Core/README.md

 ## Run example client
 ```
 cargo run --package river_core --bin client_1
+# get the stream id that will be output
+# open a different terminal
+cargo run --package river_core --bin client_2
+# input the stream id
 ```

 you can check the file [client_1.rs](src/bin/client_1.rs) for more information

 ## Contact